rust-rse/rse-benchmark/reed-solomon-erasure/README.md

     r.encode_shards(&mut master_copy).unwrap();

     // Make a copy and transform it into option shards arrangement
-    // for feeding into decode_missing
+    // for feeding into reconstruct_shards
     let mut shards = shards_into_option_shards(master_copy.clone());

     // We can remove up to 2 shards, which may be data or parity shards